You can find this document as PDF here.

 As Monitoring as a Service (MaaS).
 This 2nd topic we will cover in this chapter.

-2.12.3.
-How to install fpmmm for MaaS
+2.11.3.
+How to install FromDual Performance Monitor for MaaS

 The data are uploaded via a https file uploads.
 So only a one way communication is possible!
 We cannot access your systems!
 Only you (and our engineers) can see your performance data on the Monitoring Server.

-2.12.4.
-How to configure fpmmm for MaaS
+2.11.4.
+How to configure FromDual Performance Monitor for MaaS

 -

-The company name you want to use (for example
+The company name you want to use (for example 'MyCompany')

-The server name the agent is running on (for example
+The server name the agent is running on (for example 'deb13db1')

-A name which identifies your database instance (for example
+A name which identifies your database instance (for example 'db1')

 All those 3 identifiers together must uniquely identify your database instance you want to monitor.
 When we got these information we can create the service for you and provide you a configuration file.

-The configuration file will look as follows:
+The MaaS configuration file will look as follows:

-[self] Interval = 60 MyPidFile = /run/lock/fpmmm/fpmmm.pid [default] Debug = 2 LogFile = /var/log/fpmmm/fpmmm.log CacheFileBase = /var/cache/fpmmm/fpmmm AgentLockFile = /run/lock/fpmmm/fpmmm.lock MaaS = on Hash = <hash> Method = https Url = https://support.fromdual.com/maas/receiver.php [<company>.<server_name>] Type = machine Modules = fpmmm server smart [<company>.<server_name>.<db_name>] Type = instance Modules = process mysql myisam innodb master slave security data user Username = <root> Password = <secret> MysqlHost = <127.0.0.1> MysqlPort = (3306) DbPidFile = </var/lib/mysql/<server_name>.pid>
+[self] Interval = 60 MyPidFile = /run/lock/fpmmm/fpmmm.pid [default] LogLevel = 2 LogFile = /var/log/fpmmm/fpmmm.log CacheFileBase = /var/cache/fpmmm/fpmmm AgentLockFile = /run/lock/fpmmm/fpmmm.lock MaaS = on Hash = <hash value> Method = https Url = https://support.fromdual.com/maas/receiver.php [<company>.<server_name>] Type = machine Modules = fpmmm server [<company>.<server_name>.<db_name>] Type = instance Modules = process mysql myisam innodb master slave security data user Username = <root> Password = <secret> MysqlHost = <127.0.0.1> MysqlPort = (3306) DbPidFile = /run/mysqld/<server_name>.pid>

-2.12.5.
+2.11.5.
 Queries sent against the database

 The following queries are sent against your database for monitoring: